Flawed Paper Ignores 30 Years of Credible Research Showing Gays and Lesbians are Good Parents

 Washington - A flawed, misleading, and scientifically unsound paper that seeks to disparage lesbian and gay parents was roundly criticized today by organizations that protect and advance the freedoms and equality of Americans who are lesbian, gay, bisexual and transgender (LGBT).

-The paper, “New Family Structures Study,” written by right-wing author Mark Regnerus and funded in large part by the anti-gay Witherspoon Institute, makes a number of claims about negative outcomes for children raised by gay and lesbian parents.
-But the paper barely even examines same-sex couples raising a child together in a long-term committed relationship.
+The paper, “New Family Structures Study,” written by right-wing author Mark Regnerus (of the Department of Sociology and Population Research Center at the University of Texas at Austin) and funded in large part by the anti-gay Witherspoon Institute, makes a number of claims about negative outcomes for children raised by gay and lesbian parents.
+However, for the most part, the paper doesn’t even look at same-sex couples raising a child together in a long-term committed relationship.

 Regnerus is well known for his ultra-conservative ideology and the paper was funded by the Witherspoon Institute and the Bradley Foundation - two groups commonly known for their support of conservative causes.
-The Witherspoon Institute also has ties to the Family Research Council, NOM, and ultra-conservative Catholic groups like Opus Dei.
+The Witherspoon Institute also has ties to the Family Research Council, the National Organization for Marriage, and ultra-conservative Catholic groups like Opus Dei.

 Key problems with the “New Family Structures Study” include: